Authority: Executive Vice Chancellor and Provost

 8.1 Every year, during the annual performance evaluations, the department head will solicit input from members of the DVF to provide feedback to Assistant professors on progress toward promotion (and tenure when applicable).
 Participation in this process is voluntary for the assistant professors.
 For those who choose to receive feedback from members of the DVF, this feedback becomes part of their personnel files.

-8.2 The candidate for departmental RPT consideration must provide clear, concise evidence of achievement in the assigned responsibilities as described in the SME.
+8.2 The candidate for departmental RPT consideration must provide clear, concise evidence of achievement in the assigned responsibilities as described in the SFR.
 The department head will work with the candidate to identify faculty to assist (along with the department head) in the preparation of the RPT Dossier.
 This evidence must be presented to the department head in the form of the RPT dossier as prescribed in university regulations.

 8.3 The department head will make the dossier available to the appropriate DVF.
 College-level and University-level administrators are not considered members of the DVF.